IAN BELL

 - Free Range - (Free Range 1996)

-- The Farmer Feeds Us All - (Sound Reconstructions 1993)
+John Mayberry and others.
+CDs available - e-mail for details.- The Farmer Feeds Us All - (Sound Reconstructions 1991)

 As a freelance broadcaster I have written and presented features for CBC Radio: